Taiwing/rainfall/bonus1/README.md

 ```

 It will simply loop on negative values starting with -1 (which way too high by
-the way, since it will not undflow untin at least INT32\_MAX/4, but who cares?)
+the way, since it will not underflow until at least INT32\_MAX/4, but who
-and stop when it finds a negative value that multiplied by 4 will overflow to
+cares?) and stop when it finds a negative value that multiplied by 4 will
-44, which is the number of bytes we want to write to change _n_'s value.
+underflow to 44, which is the number of bytes we want to write to change _n_'s
+value.

 ```shell
 # compile the program